GuidesInsightsFor Employers

 CRO partnership is the relational skill that determines whether any of the technical work matters.
 A Director with a strong CRO relationship gets consulted before strategy is decided, gets organizational cover for unpopular calls about data quality, and gets to expand scope.
 A Director without it spends the year reacting.
 Building the relationship requires showing up with observations and not just metrics, and being willing to tell the CRO that the forecast they want to call is 12% high when that is what the data shows.

 People management is the skill that surprises most first-time Directors.
 Hiring well, setting expectations, developing a junior analyst into a Manager, and handling the occasional underperformer is a full-time job stacked on top of the operating model work.
-The Directors who struggle are almost always the ones who treated management as overhead.
-The ones who thrive treat the team's output as their own output, because at this level it is.
+Treating management as overhead is the most reliable way to struggle in the seat.
+The alternative is to treat the team's output as your own output, because at this level it is.

 Typical KPIs